 - East Perimeter Drainage Channel is currently completed from Basin D to the Terminal Basin.
 The final phase of this channel improvement was completed in September 2012; - Terminal Sedimentation Basin, located near the site entrance at San Fernando Road.
-All surface water discharge from the site passes through this concrete-lined basin, which is designed to manage the peak flow from the 100-year storm and discharge no greater flow than the prelandfill condition of the site. - The West Perimeter Drainage Channel is currently completed from Basin D to Basin A. It presently discharges to the interim interior drainage system, as described in the following section.
+All surface water discharge from the site passes through this concrete-lined basin, which is designed to manage the peak flow from the 100-year storm and discharge no greater flow than the prelandfill condition of the site.
+Upgrades in the form of water discharge skimmers and new outfall structures have been installed in early 2018 to extend the retention time and optimize the capacity of this basin. - The West Perimeter Drainage Channel is currently completed from Basin D to Basin A. It presently discharges to the interim interior drainage system, as described in the following section.
 When completed, the West Perimeter Drainage Channel will collect all drainage from the west side of the Closed City Landfill and discharge directly to the Terminal Basin.
 Approval of the Revised West Drainage Channel Master Plan was received from the LARWQB by letter dated October 24, 2016 (Attachment F).
 Comments on the West Drainage Channel Master Plan were received from DPW on June 15, 2016 (Attachment F).
 Since the construction of the West Perimeter Drainage Channel cannot be implemented until the CC4 Stability Buttress is in place, no action has been taken to date to address the comments from DPW.
-As soon as the CC4 Stability Buttress project is approved by DPW, the schedule for the construction of the West Drainage will be assessed and DPW's comments will be addressed.